graalvm/graalvm-demos/fortune-demo/README.md

     mvn -Pnative -Dagent package
     ```
     When the command completes, a native executable, `fortune`, is generated in the _target_ directory of the project and ready for use.
-    The diagnostic data for GraalVM Dashboard is written to a dump file _target/fortune.bgv_.

 5. Run the application by launching a native executable directly or with the Maven profile: